The P\'olya-Tchebotarev problem with semiclassical external fields: Solving the max-min problem

 \begin{proof} Thanks to Remark~\ref{rem:boundenergyint}, we know that $F_0 \cap \overline{\Delta}_M=\emptyset $ for any maximizing candidate $F_0\in \Fcal_M$.
 Since functions in $\Hcal$ are compactly supported, we learn that we can always choose $t_0>0$ sufficiently small such that $F_0^t \cap \overline{\Delta}_M = \emptyset$ for every $t \in (-t_0,t_0)$.
 On the other hand, by the very definition of $\Fcal_M$ as a closure, there is a sequence $(\Gamma_n) \subset \Tcal_M$ with $\Gamma_n \stackrel{n\to\infty}{\to} F_0$.
 It is straightforward to see that $\Gamma_n^t \to F_0^t$ as $n \to \infty$ as well, for each $t$ fixed.
 Since, as observed, $F_0^t\cap \overline{\Delta}_M = \emptyset$, and both of the sets on the left-hand side are closed in $\overline\C$, we learn that for each $t$ fixed there is $n_0=n_0(t)>0$ such that $\Gamma_n^t\cap \overline\Delta_M=\emptyset$ for every $n\geq n_0$.
 This shows that the sequence $(\Gamma_n^t)_{n\geq n_0}$ is in $\Tcal_M$, and therefore its limit $F_n^t$ belongs to $\Fcal_M=\overline\Tcal_M$.

 For every maximizing candidate $F_0$ and small enough $t$, $F_0^t$ is an element of $\Fcal_M$.
-Because the energy of $F_0$ is maximal within $\Fcal_M$, we obtain directly from Definition~\ref{def:criticalset} and Theorem~\ref{teo:CritSet} that $ D_h I^\phi(F_0) = 0$, concluding the proof. \end{proof}
+Because the energy of $F_0$ is maximal within $\Fcal_M$, we obtain directly from Definition~\ref{def:criticalset} and Theorem~\ref{teo:CritSet} that $ D_h I^\phi(F_0) = 0$.
+Thus $F_0$ is a critical set, and the rest follows from Corollary \ref{cor:critequi}, concluding the proof. \end{proof}